Nosaj123/rsvp-wedding/wp-content/plugins/wpvivid-backuprestore/readme.txt

 - Initial release of the plugin.
 Now you see it.

 == Upgrade Notice ==
-Latest version 0.9.93:
+Latest version 0.9.103:
-- Added support for migration of sites without a database prefix.
+= 0.9.103 =
+- Fixed: Restore would fail when a backup contained mu-plugins/wp-stack-cache.php.
 - Fixed some bugs in the plugin code.
-- Optimized the plugin code.
+- Refined and optimized the plugin code.
+- Successfully tested with WordPress 6.6.